 An arrhythmia, also called a dysrhythmia, is an irregular heartbeat.
 The normal rhythm of your heart involves a coordinated electrical impulse that originates from a specific area and travels through your heart chambers, causing them to contract and pump blood efficiently.
 In an arrhythmia, this electrical impulse is disrupted, leading to a heartbeat that's too fast (tachycardia), too slow (bradycardia), or simply irregular.

-Types of Heart Irregularities
+Types of Arrhythmia?

 There are many different types of arrhythmias, categorised based on the location of the electrical disruption and the resulting heart rhythm.
 Here are some common types: